 I love solitude.
 And nature.
 Especially at the same time.

+Eventually, I want to build my own house from scratch.
 Imagine a small home on a very large property with fresh water running through it.
 Now chop the home in half and discard one side without closing up the open part.
 And triple the size of the property.
 That’s what I want.
-That’s where I’ll write my novel.
-I hope you’re enjoying it so far.
+That’s still where this story is heading.
+I hope.

 Subscribe below.
 I blog whenever I can about whatever’s on my mind.
 I’ll always respect your privacy.
 I’ll always respect your time.
 Time is all we have.